UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - A StackLayout can be vertical or horizontal
    - For a vertical StackLayout, it will default to only allocating the _required_ vertical space for each component.
 It will allocate all the horizontal space it has.
    - For a horizontal StackLayout, it will default to only allocating the _required_ horizontal space for each component.
 It will allocate all the vertical space it has.
-- Where child view requests to expand along an axis, the stack view will try to allocate the maximuim space available.
+- Where child view requests to expand along an axis, the stack view will try to allocate the maximum space available.
 Where more than one component asks to expand along the same axis, so the space will be distributed evenly
 - Where a child requests to fill along a given axis, it will attempt to resize the control to fill the available space.

 ## The BMI Estimator
 The application is called the 'Body Mass Index' (BMI) Estimator.
-The task is fairly easy to decribe:
+The task is fairly easy to describe:

 > A user enters two numeric values into two text boxes respectively.
 The first is the person's weight (in Kilograms) and the second is the person's height (in meters).
 The application validates the input values and if valid, calculates and displays the so-called body mass index (weight / height<sup>2</sup>)